-In-school conference with student (30), and contact with parent/guardian (31), zero on assignment (for cheating or academic dishonesty), and one or more of the following disciplinary actions:
+Each infraction, when appropriate, will result in (30) In-school conference with student, and (31) contact with parent/guardian, zero on assignment (for cheating or academic dishonesty), and one or more of the following disciplinary actions:

-- Conference with student (30)

-- Conference with a parent (31)

-- Assignment of reflective written work, work detail, and/or restitution (i.e.: property/damages) (32)
+- (32) Assignment of reflective written work, work detail, and/or restitution (i.e.: property/damages)

-- Behavioral or student self-improvement agreement (33)
+- (33) Behavioral or student self-improvement agreement

-- Loss of privileges (34)
+- (34) Loss of privileges

-- Peer mediation (35)
+- (35) Peer mediation

-- Daily or weekly report to parents (36)
+- (36) Daily or weekly report to parents

-- Referral to Guidance Counselor, School Nurse, School Psychologist, School Social Worker, Behavior Specialist, School-based Intervention Team (S-BIT), Community Agency/Services or similar resource (excluding Mobile Response Team) (58)

-- Referral to Mobile Response Team (60)

-- Detention (38)
+- (38) Detention (non-instructional time)

-- Bicycle privilege revoked (39)
+- (39) Bicycle privilege revoked

-- Parking privilege revoked (40)
+- (40) Parking privilege revoked

-- Referral to Dept. of Highway Safety and Motor Vehicles (41) - In-school suspension (ISS).
+- (41) Referral to Dept. of Highway Safety and Motor Vehicles

+- (42) In-school suspension (ISS).
 (The student will report to school at the stipulated time but will not be able to follow the regular schedule or to attend extracurricular activities.)

-(42) - Bus suspension (The student will not access school transportation, for any reason, during the period of suspension.
+- (43) Bus suspension (The student will not access school transportation, for any reason, during the period of suspension.
 The student is required to attend school during the period of bus suspension.)

-(43) - Out-of-school suspension (OSS) (The student will not be permitted on any school board property during the period of suspension) (44) - Referral to law enforcement agency (investigation or arrest) (46) - Recommendation for bus expulsion (47) - Recommendation for expulsion (48) - Alternative to suspension (ATS) (49) - Threat assessment (51) - Functional Behavioral Assessment/Behavioral Intervention Plan (52) - Confiscation of items or devices (53) - Recommendation for alternative placement (57)
+- (44) Out-of-school suspension (OSS) (The student will not be permitted on any school board property during the period of suspension)

+- (46) Referral to law enforcement agency (Investigation or arrest)

+- (47) Recommendation for bus expulsion

+- (48) Recommendation for expulsion

+- (49) Alternative to suspension (ATS) (includes TOOLS, Saturday School, etc..)

+- (51) Threat assessment

+- (52) Functional Behavioral Assessment/Behavioral Intervention Plan

+- (53) Confiscation of items or devices